jacwellington/mnpopcenter.github.io/README.md

 #### Method 1: Online via the Github Web Interface

+**One thing I'm not sure about is Github permissions and branching vs. forking.
+Since I'm a Github owner, it's hard for me to simulate this as a non-owner.
+Someone please test this with branching and forking and see what works.**

 * Pros: Everything can be done from the web.
 * Cons: No way to preview the post.
 * Best for: Very simple posts.
 Posts written externally that you just want to cut and paste.
 Fixes to existing posts.